AnIrishDuck/petrify/README.rst

 Online Demo
 -----------

 Thanks to the magic of binder_, you can try out petrify online.
-We have demos for several core petrify features:
+We have interactive demos for several core petrify features:

 - Construction of many basic solids_.
 - Methods for defining advanced_ solids.